 4. Choose a one-color theme for impact

-Fall color schemes look warm and inviting but you might want to switch things up for evening events, and choose an elegant all-green scheme.
-A few pieces of green china or glassware can create the overall effect if matched with everyday white china, then you can boost the look with foliage.
+Fall color schemes look warm and inviting but you might want to switch things up for evening events, and choose an elegant nature-inspired all-green scheme.
+A few pieces of green china or glassware can create the overall effect if matched with everyday white china, then you can boost the look with wonderful fall flowers and foliage.

 5. Decorate your Thanksgiving table with a garland

-'The easiest Thanksgiving table garland is a simple length of garland that can be left in place if you have secondary serving surfaces, or that can be lifted when you are ready to put sharing plates in the middle of the table,' says Jen Ebert, Digital Editor of Homes & Gardens.
+'The easiest Thanksgiving table garland is a simple length of garland that can be left in place if you have secondary serving surfaces, or that can be lifted when you are ready to put sharing plates in the middle of the table,' says Jen Ebert, digital editor of Homes & Gardens.
 'However, I also love to see a line of small vases filled with fall foliage and blooms, and they're really easy to move off the table if you need the space.'

-7. Set a special occasion atmosphere with candles
+7. Create a cozy atmosphere with candles

-10. Forage for organic fall decor
+9. Forage for organic fall decor

-Fall decor ideas should be all about celebrating the changes we see in nature over the course of the season – and at Thanksgiving in particular, it’s good to add a personal touch.
+Fall decor should be all about celebrating the changes we see in nature over the course of the season – and at Thanksgiving in particular, it’s good to add a personal touch.

 ‘I forage for branches like maple or pheasant feathers and bundles of bittersweet branches,’ says interior designer Beth Webb.
 ‘I will drape all these throughout the tables, and freshen up with new additions each day.’

 Heading out into your local streets, parks and woodlands is a great way to find organic items to include in your table decor – just remember to forage responsibly.
 In this example, white poinsettias and ferns are built on with foraged pine cones and branches.

 10. Break from tradition with fresh patterns and colors